javiercoulon/portfolio/README.md

 <br/>

 # Profile
-Experienced software engineer willing to help people and organizations to grow, solve issues and improve current processes.
-Convinced that every team member is key for a successful product and communication can help us overcome the hardest challenges.
-Aware that there are problems that might be difficult to solve but not impossible.
-Promoting knowledge sharing, being disciplined and helping others to grow as a way to get to the final goal with high quality products.
-During all this time I have worked on a wide variety of projects, some of them with a very specific scope, others with unclear paths but in all cases providing the best quality possible.
-I have encountered many experienced people from which I learned a lot.
-Another important detail about myself is the fact that I’m an active learner, Has been some years since I left the university but since then through certification, learning paths and others I have tried to keep up with the always evolving technology.
-Opened for learning from others, receiving feedback and adjusting to what is really needed.
+Experienced software engineer passionate about helping businesses grow by solving complex problems and optimizing processes.
+I thrive on teamwork, believing that every member is critical to a successful product and that clear communication can overcome even the toughest challenges.
+I approach difficult problems with the mindset that they are challenging but not impossible, and I promote knowledge sharing, discipline, and mentorship as key drivers for building high-quality products.

+Over the years, I have contributed to a wide range of projects — from narrowly defined scopes to ambiguous, evolving requirements — always striving to deliver the highest quality.
+I have also had the opportunity to teach classes and share my expertise with others, further demonstrating my commitment to knowledge sharing and professional development.
+This experience has helped me grow as a mentor and strengthened my ability to communicate technical concepts effectively.

+An active learner, I continually invest in my professional growth through certifications, learning paths, and self-study to stay ahead in the ever-changing tech landscape.
+I am open to learning from others, value constructive feedback, and adapt readily to meet organizational needs.

 # Tech Stack